Species Introduction

 Acclimation Process

-Introducing your new Blue Moscow Guppies to their aquarium requires a careful acclimation process to minimize stress and ensure a smooth transition.
-Begin by floating the sealed bag containing the guppies in the aquarium for about 15-20 minutes.
-This allows the water temperature in the bag to equalize with that of the tank.
-After this, gradually introduce small amounts of tank water into the bag over the next 30 minutes.
-This step helps the guppies adjust to the water parameters of their new home.
-Once the acclimation period is complete, gently net the guppies from the bag and place them into the tank, avoiding adding the water from the bag to the aquarium.
-This method reduces the risk of introducing any contaminants or pathogens.
-Monitoring the guppies for signs of stress or illness during the first few days is essential, as it allows you to address any issues promptly.
-By following this acclimation process, you can help your new aquatic companions settle into their new environment comfortably.
+Introducing your new guppies to their aquarium requires a careful acclimation process to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the guppies in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce small amounts of tank water into the bag every 5 minutes for about 30 minutes.
+This process helps the guppies adjust to the water parameters in their new home.
+Once acclimated, gently release the guppies into the tank using a net to avoid adding any transport water that may contain harmful substances.

 Long-term Care